himselfv/manifestenum/readme.md

-ManifestEnum: Assembly database inspector for Windows.
+# ManifestEnum: Assembly database inspector for Windows.

-**Warning!!** This is a tool for advanced users.
+**Warning!!
+This is a tool for advanced users.
 Some functions may break your system and void your warranty.
-Read below before using.

-**Warning** This tool is still being developed, lots of things don't work, use on your own judgemtn.
+Read below before using.** This project is still in initial development.
+Many things don't work or are not polished.
+Use on your own judgement.

 Windows versions since XP are componentized in assemblies.
 Each assembly defines one file or primitive component, with all its registry settings and dependencies.